-This elective course examines dysfunctional behavior in the context of developmental and environmental stresses.
-Ego psychology as a system of personality theory is considered as a means to understanding the development of adaptive and maladaptive ego functioning.
-The course surveys the varied manifestations of adult psychopathology, including psychotic disorders, personality disorders, adjustment disorders, affective disorders, eating disorders, and addictions.
+This required course examines dysfunctional behavior in the context of developmental and environmental stresses.
+Ego psychology as a personality theory is considered as a means to understanding the development of adaptive and maladaptive ego functioning.
+This course surveys the varied manifestations of adult psychopathology including psychotic disorders, personality disorders, adjustment disorders, affective disorders, eating disorders and addiction.

-Prerequisite: SWK 705 and
+Prerequisites: SWK 705, 706, 741, and 742